Internally Creating RMAs

 This can be especially useful for customer support teams, return managers, and in-store staff.

-How to Create an RMA From the Dashboard
+How to Create an RMA in Unlimited Mode

 2. Click CREATE RMA.